tareqmahmud/sweet/readme.md

 -   ```sweet()->warning("New User", "Successfully new user created")```

-If you want to auto hide alert then you can add autoHide() method
+If you want to auto-hide alert then you can add autoHide() method

 ```php
 public function update()